saucelabs/sauce-docs/docs/dev/cli/sauce-connect-5/run.md

 <p><small>| OPTIONAL | STRING | <span className="sauceGreen">stable</span> | </small></p>

 **Description**: Sets a deny-list of domains.
 Matching requests will get dropped instantly and will not go through the tunnel.
 Tests for app and site degradation based on missing assets or resources.
 Can be used to simulate non-loading of scripts, styles, or other resources.
 Use this option followed by a comma-separated list of regular expressions.
-See the [Sauce Connect Proxy FAQ](/secure-connections/sauce-connect/faq) for an example.<br/>
+See the [Sauce Connect Proxy FAQ](/secure-connections/sauce-connect/faq) for an example.
+See also [formatting domains](#formatting-domains).<br/>
+**Default**: n/a<br/>
 **Environment variable**: `SAUCE_DENY_DOMAINS`<br/>
 **Shorthand**: `-F`